 (d) a service upon which the Payment System relies is unavailable.

 Whitecoat will not be liable for any loss incurred by you resulting from any suspension or withdrawal of the Payment Services.

 You need to pay Whitecoat all Fees payable in respect of the period up to and including the date of termination.

 This agreement incorporates the DH (Australia) Pty Limited Terms and the Scheme Terms which, together with a summary of defined terms in this agreement, can be found at http://www.whitecoat.com.au/pages/providers/payment-services-agreement/.
 If there is any inconsistency between this agreement and the DH (Australia) Pty Limited Terms or the Scheme Terms, the documents will be applied in that order to resolve the inconsistency.

 Whitecoat may vary any term of this agreement by giving you 60 days’ notice, including by varying any Fee or imposing new fees.
 By continuing to use the Payment Services after receiving such a notice, you agree to the variation.

 Clauses 1.5, 3.3 and 5.5 survive termination of this agreement for any reason.

 5.4 Changes to your details

-You must keep your contact details (such as address, contact details, or doctor, Medicare provider number and Scheme provider number details) up to date in the Whitecoat Merchant Portal at all times.
+You must keep your contact details (such as address, contact details, or doctor and Medicare provider number details) up to date in the Whitecoat Merchant Portal at all times.

 If you wish to make a change to the Bank Account, you must give us at least 10 Business Days’ notice, and the Bank Account will not be changed until we have verified that payments may be made to the replacement Bank Account.